 Drive cautiously when using a full-size dissimilar spare tire/wheel and seek service as soon as possible.

 Stopping and securing the vehicle

-- 1. Park on a level surface, activate hazard flashers and set the parking brake. - 2.
-Place the gearshift lever in P (Park) and turn the engine OFF.
+- 1. Park on a level surface, set the parking brake and activate hazard flashers. - 2.
+Place gearshift lever in P (Park) and turn engine off.

 Removing the spare tire and jack